bieganski/gitlab-runner/docs/faq/README.md

 fatal: Authentication failed for 'https://gitlab.example.com/group/example-project.git/'
 ```

-In the above case, the authenication failure is caused by a service in between the Internet and the GitLab service which uses separate credentials which the runner could circumvent if they used the DNS service over the VPN.
+In this case, the authentication failure is caused by a service in between the Internet and the GitLab service.
+This service uses separate credentials, which the runner could circumvent if they used the DNS service over the VPN.

-One can tell Docker which DNS server to use by using the `dns` configuration in the `[runners.docker]` section of [the Runner's `config.toml`](../configuration/advanced-configuration.md#the-runnersdocker-section).
+You can tell Docker which DNS server to use by using the `dns` configuration in the `[runners.docker]` section of [the Runner's `config.toml` file](../configuration/advanced-configuration.md#the-runnersdocker-section).

 ```toml
 dns           = ["192.168.xxx.xxx","192.168.xxx.xxx"]